 Short-term Care Quality

-Incredibly, we gave this nursing home a grade of B- for its short-term care rating, which isn't too bad of a score.
-In determining our short-term care scores, we scrutinize the facility's levels of highly skilled nursing services, which includes registered nurses, physical therapists speech therapists and other highly skilled individuals.
-This score is frequently a meaningful measure of a facility's rehabilitation.
-Unfortunately, this nursing home was below average in terms of its number of physical therapy and registered nurse hours provided to its residents based on the measures we assessed.
-The important question is whether this also affected quality of care.
-The final metric we assessed in this area is the percentage of residents that were able to return home from the facility.
-We found that just 6 percent of this nursing home's patients returned home.
+This facility also didn't fare too badly in the category of short-term care.
+In fact, we gave it a grade of B- in that category, which wound up being another one of its higher scores.
+In determining our short-term care ratings, we analyze the facility's levels of highly skilled nursing, which includes registered nurses, physical therapists occupational therapists and other highly trained professionals.
+This area is frequently a useful measure of the nursing home's rehabilitation services.
+Unfortunately, this nursing home was below average in terms of its level of registered nurse and physical therapy hours provided to its residents based on the metrics we assessed.
+The question is whether this also affected quality of care.
+The final metric we looked at in this area is the percentage of patients who returned home from the facility.
+We found that just 6 percent of this facility's residents returned home.
 This figure was below average.

 Does this page answer your questions about Laurels of Carson City?